Butternut SquashShelf Life, Storage, and Spoilage Guide

 40°F–140°F (4°C–60°C)

-Perishable foods, such as cut raw or cooked butternut squash, should not be left at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), the limit is 1 hour.
+Perishable foods, including cut or cooked butternut squash, should not be left at room temperature for more than 2 hours.
+If the temperature is above 90°F (32°C), discard after 1 hour.

 Safe Handling

-Wash hands thoroughly with soap and water before and after handling butternut squash.
+Wash hands thoroughly with soap and water before and after handling squash.

-Use clean cutting boards, utensils, and dishes to prevent cross-contamination.
+Use separate cutting boards and utensils for raw produce to prevent cross-contamination.